Signia unveils new Mask Mode feature to help hearing aid users understand people who wear a face mask

 In terms of the audiological solutions offered by the new Mask Mode, it tackles specific parameters of the hearing aid’s settings that are crucial for optimal speech understanding.
 These include gain to enhance the spectrum most relevant to speech intelligibility, effectively compensating for the adverse acoustic effects of the face mask.
 It also includes adjusting noise reduction as well as microphone beamforming to the ideal settings for speech signals.
 In combination, these automatic adjustments offer the best possible sound impression to help the hearing aid wearer understand what is being said.

-The new Mask Mode button is visible to all users of the Signia app with a Signia Xperience hearing aid with Bluetooth connectivity and an Android 6.0 or iOS 11 operating system or higher.
+The Mask Mode button is visible to all users of the Signia app with a Signia Xperience hearing aid with Bluetooth connectivity and an Android 6.0 or iOS 11 operating system or higher.

 It is the latest innovation offered by Signia to help you support hearing aid wearers to continue to communicate safely and effectively in these unprecedented times.
-A recent audiology bulletin in our online Signia Library, Removing the Masking without Removing the Mask: Improving communication with face masks, outlines just how effectively Signia hearing aids have mastered this new challenge.
+An audiology bulletin in our online Signia Library, Removing the Masking without Removing the Mask: Improving communication with face masks, outlines just how effectively Signia hearing aids have mastered this new challenge.
 It includes full details of the steps you and your clients can take to tackle the audiological challenges of the coronavirus crisis.

 *Llamas C, Harrison P, Donnelly D, Watt D. Effects of different types of face coverings on speech acoustics and intelligibility.
 York Papers in Linguistics, 2(9): 80-104.